yagan93/truffle/README.md

 * Instant rebuilding of assets during development.
 * External script runner that executes scripts within a Truffle environment.

+* Things to look at: Truffle, Ganache, Solidity

 | ℹ️ **Contributors**: Please see the [Development](#development) section of this README. |
 | --- |